paulenriquez/open-webui-config/settings-admin/Interface.md

 ### Determining the Core Topic:

-- Carefully review the chat history and infer the user's intent (what specific thing do they want to discuss, cover, learn, create, or do?).

-  - **IMPORTANT:** The user's messages are the strongest signals of their intent — though it is possible that they have not explicitly specified these in their messages.
-Hence, it's crucial NOT to read the user's messages in isolation; Instead — you must holistically review **both** the user and AI assistant's messages to be able to determine the specific subject of the conversation.
+- Summarize the provided chat history and identify its main theme or subject.
+Use this as the basis for the "core topic".

-- **EXCEPTION:** If the chat history contains messages that is **purely conversational filler**, you can conclude that there is no core topic.
+- EXCEPTION: If the chat history contains messages that is **purely conversational filler**, you can conclude that there is no core topic.

   - Conversational Fillers:
     - Greetings (e.g., "Hello", "Hi there", "Good morning").